 Five Strategies with Mechanisms

 1. Chunk multi-step tasks into single visible steps.
 The mechanism: each chunk fits within working memory capacity.
 Instead of giving three instructions verbally, display one instruction at a time on a mini-whiteboard.
 When the learner completes step one, reveal step two.
 This externalises the sequencing demand that their central executive cannot reliably manage.
 2. Provide written task cards.
 The mechanism: a physical reference eliminates the need to hold instructions in working memory.
 Gathercole and Alloway (2008) specifically recommend external memory aids as the primary classroom intervention for working memory difficulties.
 A laminated card reading "1.
 Read the question.
 2. Underline key words.
 3. Plan your answer." costs nothing and transforms task completion rates.
 3. Reduce extraneous cognitive load in the environment.
-Sweller's cognitive load theory (Sweller, 1988) tells us that extraneous load, information irrelevant to the learning goal, competes for the same limited working memory resources.
+Sweller (1988) argued that extraneous load, information irrelevant to the learning goal, competes for the same limited working memory resources.
 For learners with ADHD, this competition is fiercer.
 Remove unnecessary displays near the learner's desk, close the classroom door during focussed work, and use noise-cancelling headphones during independent tasks.
 4. Use worked examples before independent practice.
 The mechanism: worked examples reduce intrinsic cognitive load by demonstrating the solution path.
 The learner learns the process without simultaneously having to generate, monitor, and evaluate their own approach.
 For ADHD learners, this removes three executive demands at once.
 5. Seat the learner strategically.
 Preferential seating near the teacher is not a punishment.
 The mechanism is twofold: it reduces the number of visual distractors between the learner and the board, and it allows the teacher to provide non-verbal redirects (a tap on the desk, a pointed look) without drawing the attention of the whole class.

 Hyperactive-Impulsive Presentation: Regulating the Nervous System